 A brain injury can affect a wide range of cognitive functions including memory, reasoning, and attention.
 The following apps were designed to help brain injury patients sharpen their mental skills through the repetition of cognitive rehabilitation exercises.

 We also included some speech therapy apps for those who want to improve their communication abilities too.

-That’s where the Spaced Retrieval Therapy App from Tactus Therapy comes in.
-You enter the information you want to remember into the app, and the app will send you prompts and alerts when it’s time to quiz you!
+This is where the Spaced Retrieval Therapy App can help.
+Simply enter the information you want to remember into the app, and the app will send you prompts and alerts when it’s time to quiz yourself.

 Elevate offers a wide range of cognitive games that can be used to target your specific cognitive goals.
 Additionally, many of the games have real-world applications, such as learning how to calculate change or percentages.

 Some of the games are especially helpful for brain injury patients.
-In one game, you have to type in the best synonyms without using a list.
+For example, one game involves typing in the best synonyms for a word without using a list.
 This can help individuals who struggle with language difficulties like aphasia develop their vocabulary.

 Skills you can practice with the app include: